Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _New in v1.5.0_

+`temperature` (Default = 298.15)
+: Specify the temperature to calculate experimental ΔG from Ki and the Interaction Entropy (Only if `entropy` = 2).
+Avoid inconsistencies with defined internal temperature (298.15 K) when `nmode` or `qh` are used.

+    !!! warning "Keep in mind"
+        Note that the `nmode` as `qh` model to calculate the entropy term are parameterized and will only work at 298.15 K

+    _New in v1.4.0: Replace `entropy_temp`_

+`assign_chainID` (Default = 0)
+:   Defines the chains ID assignment mode. _It is ignored when defining a reference structure (recommended)_.
+If `assign_chainID = 1`, gmx_MMPBSA check if the structure has no chains ID and it is assigned according to the structure[^1].
+If `assign_chainID = 2`, `gmx_MMPBSA` assign the chains ID, exist or not, according to the structure[^1] (can generate inconsistencies).
+If a `*.gro` file was used for complex structure (`-cs` flag) and not reference structure was provided, `gmx_MMPBSA` assume `assign_chainID = 1`.

+    _New in v1.2.0_

+  [^1]: _The chain ID is assigned according to two criteria: **terminal amino acids** and **residue numbering**.
+If
+        both criteria or residue numbering changes are present, we assign a new chain ID.
+If there are terminal amino acids but the numbering of the residue continues, we do not change the ID of the chain._

+`debug_printlevel`
+:   gmx_MMPBSA prints errors by raising exceptions, and not catching fatal errors.
+If `debug_printlevel` is set to 0, then detailed tracebacks (effectively the call stack showing exactly where in the program the error occurred) is suppressed, so only the error message is printed.
+If `debug_printlevel` is set to 1 or higher, all tracebacks are printed, which aids in debugging of issues.
+(Default = 0) (Advanced Option)

+    _Changed in v1.2.0: Now `gmx_MMPBSA` shows the command-line used to build AMBER topologies when `debug_printlevel = 1` or higher_

 `exp_ki` (Default = 0.0)
 :   Specify the experimental Ki in nM for correlations analysis.
 If not defined or exp_ki = 0 then this system will be omitted in the correlation analysis